brabster/tw-site-hugo/content/posts/2020-12-03-dependency-checking/index.md

     alt="A stop sign"
     attr="Photo by [Will Porada](https://unsplash.com/@will0629) on Unsplash" >}}

 Everything we've talked about so far is about finding out you have a vulnerability in production.
 A build-breaking check **when you push a change to your dependencies** will stop you introducing a dependency with a known vulnerability.
 Your scheduled check would catch the problem later, but never introducing an avoidable window of opportunity for criminals is worth breaking the build.
-It's also likely to be pretty rare compared to the other cases we've talked about.
+It's also likely to rarely break compared to the other cases we've talked about.

 ## Register and Notify